For the fine lessons

 Dressage curb bit / French curb bit

 French or dressage curb bits are available with short or long shanks, usually 5 cm or 7 cm.
-Curb bits with short shanks are also called baby curbs.
+Double curb bits with short shanks are also called baby curbs.
 However, this does not mean that this type is "softer".
 Of course, there is less leverage due to the short bit, but the rein aids reach the horse's mouth much faster.
 With a long rein, there is a little more leeway and you can adjust the pressure in finer increments.
 Remember: the longer the rein, the smaller the angle of attack that results from a certain shortening of the rein.
 This means that the "baby" curb bit works much faster and therefore more sharply for the same amount of rein.
 Basically, you now need to consider whether your hand is fine enough to work in millimetres and whether your horse needs direct, clear aids or a little more time to think.

 Double bridle bits with tongue free